logo

 Our farm-to-table restaurant:

 Amy and her husband, Brad own a restaurant in Claremont called Uno Tre Otto.
-The restaurant is a true Farm-to-Table experience that features produce grown on Amy's Farm.
-Each day Amy harvests produce for the restaurant and Brad, executive chef, prepares the ingredients.
-The freshness and organic goodness of the produce allows the flavors to shine creating a very unique and special dining experience.
+The restaurant is a true Farm-to-Table experience that features produce grown in Amy's Gardens at Blackbird Ranch.
+Each day Amy harvests produce for the restaurant, and the chefs prepare the ingredients.
+The freshness and organic goodness of the produce allow the flavors to shine, creating a very unique and special dining experience.
 To find out more about this iconic restaurant visit www.unotreotto.com

 What is CSA – Community Supported Agriculture?

 CSA is a partnership between a farm and a community of supporters.
 It provides a relationship between the production and consumption of food.
-CSA participants make a commitment to support the farm throughout the season and assume the costs, risks, and bounty of growing food along with the farmer or grower.
+CSA participants commit to supporting the farm throughout the season and assume the costs, risks, and bounty of growing food along with the farmer or grower.
 Participating in community-supported agriculture creates a responsible relationship between people and the food they eat, the land on which it is grown, and those who grow it.

 Why Is Community Supported Agriculture Important?